Billboard

 CITY CLERK

-Per City Ordinance, residents that meet the requirements are eligible to purchase one discounted City Sticker at $33.68 per year for a Passenger (P), Large Passenger (LP) or Motorbike (MB) and one discounted City Sticker at $141.75 per year for a Small Truck (ST).
+Per City Ordinance, residents that meet the requirements below are eligible to purchase one discounted City Sticker at $35.37 per year for a Passenger (P), Large Passenger (LP) or Motorbike (MB) and one discounted City Sticker at $148.83 per year for a Small Truck (ST).

 COOK COUNTY ASSESSOR’S OFFICE

-For eligibility requirements regarding the Senior Citizen Homestead and Senior Citizen Assessment Freeze Exemptions, visit www.cookcountyassessor.com.
+For eligibility requirements regarding the Senior Exemption and Low-Income Senior Citizens Assessment Freeze Exemption, visit www.cookcountyassessor.com.

 COOK COUNTY TREASURER’S OFFICE